Thursday, July 24, 2014

 The facade changes with the light

-Then come a swimming pool, which is free for seniors with modest revenues, and a gym.
+And a swimming pool, free for seniors with modest revenues, and a gym.
 Behind the white building is another swimming pool and another gym, and a foyer for African immigrants.

 For the little trees and gardens,